hoangvvo/next-session/README.md

 The session store to use for session middleware (see `options` above).

+**Warning** The default session store, `MemoryStore`, should not be used in production since it does not persist nor work in Serverless.

 ### Compatibility with Express/Connect stores

 Express/Connect stores are not supported as it.
 To use them, wrap them with `promisifyStore`: